Fact file - 2017 entry

 There is assessment associated with this programme that is not attached to a specific module.
 Students continuing onto the Architecture Diploma are expected to gain 6-12 months of professional practice, in an architect's office or equivalent.

-Students must keep a log of their practice experience in Royal Institute of British Architects' (RIBA) Professional Education Development Record.
+Students must keep a log of their practice experience in RIBA's Professional Education Development Record.
 This is to be signed off by the department before undertaking the Architecture Diploma.

 designing buildings and spaces for the 21st century and beyond